Skip to content

 --memo-seed-text, --memo-seed-file, --memo-seed-dir None Optional managed-memory memo seed.
 Use text or file for one memo file, or a directory containing houmao-memo.md and/or pages/.

-Easy profile creation may also store managed prompt-header policy. --managed-header stores whole-header enabled, --no-managed-header stores whole-header disabled, and omitting both stores inherit, which falls back to Houmao's default enabled managed-header behavior later at launch time.
+Project profile creation may also store managed prompt-header policy. --managed-header stores whole-header enabled, --no-managed-header stores whole-header disabled, and omitting both stores inherit, which falls back to Houmao's default enabled managed-header behavior later at launch time.
 Repeatable --managed-header-section SECTION=enabled|disabled stores sparse section policy; omitted sections use their section defaults.

-Manage existing easy profiles with:
+Manage existing project profiles with:

-houmao-mgr project easy profile list
+houmao-mgr project profile list

-houmao-mgr project easy profile get --name reviewer-default
+houmao-mgr project profile get --name reviewer-default

-houmao-mgr project easy profile remove --name reviewer-default
+houmao-mgr project profile remove --name reviewer-default

 Launching an Instance